 For the first layer, I knew I didn’t need much to lift up the buttons.
 I only poured in enough to cover the bottom with a couple of millimeters of resin.

 This shows how much resin I ended up pouring into the bottom.
 I didn’t measure the amount of resin, but instead ‘eyeballed’ to the level where I thought the resin needed to be.
 It ended up being 3 to 4 milliliters of mixed resin.

 Here’s the trick on how to suspend objects in resin:

 Once the first layer has partially cured, add resin for the next layer.
 This partially cured time is also known as a resin’s gel time.
 At this point, your resin is like semi-cured gelatin.

 Drop the buttons into the mold and use a stirring stick to help you get them into place.
 If your resin is in the gel phase, be careful.
 You don’t want to disturb that layer because you will insert bubbles into the resin that won’t be able to escape.

-You may be wondering why not place the buttons, then pour the resin.
-Doing it that way will make it more likely that you will trap air into your resin.
+You may wonder why not place the buttons, then pour the resin.
+Doing it that way will make it more likely that you will trap air in your resin.

 Once the buttons are placed where you want them, completely fill the mold with the remaining resin.
 Cover and allow to cure.